 Machine Eatable is a monthly lunch series I curate at Civic Hall, a candid discussion led by community leaders on the front lines of data science for civic good.
-I originally started the series with Jeanne Brooks of DataKind, and now organize it with the rest of the Microsoft Tech & Civic Engagement team, who kept the series going while I was on the campaign.
+I started the series with Jeanne Brooks and DataKind, and the Microsoft Tech & Civic Engagement team.
 The format is anti-panel: we get a few smart people up front, and 45-60 other smart people in the audience, and they get to talk to one another.

 — David Moore (@ppolitics) February 26, 2016